Autonomousse/VBA-Stock-Market-Analysis/README.md

   - **Greatest Total Volume**

-The second part of the challenge was to make it so the script could iterate through every worksheet in the workbook by running the VBA script once.
+The second part of the challenge is to have the script iterate through every worksheet in the workbook by running the VBA script once.

 ## Results
 **Year: 2014**